Albert Memorial: Frieze of Parnassus

 The central part of the memorial is surrounded by the elaborate sculptural Frieze of Parnassus (named after Mount Parnassus, the favorite resting place for the Greek muses), which depicts 169 individual composers, architects, poets, painters, and sculptors.
-Musicians and poets were placed on the south side, with painters on the east side, sculptors on the west side, and architects on the north side.
+Musicians and poets were placed on the south side, painters on the east side, sculptors on the west side, and architects on the north side.
 Henry Hugh Armstead carved the figures on the south and east side, the painters, musicians and poets (80 in total), and grouped them by national schools.
 John Birnie Philip carved the figures on the west and north side, the sculptors and architects, and arranged them in chronological order.

 Allegorical sculptures

 At the corners of the central area, and at the corners of the outer area, there are two programmes of allegorical sculpture, or at least sculptures of personifications: four groups depicting Victorian industrial arts and sciences (agriculture, commerce, engineering and manufacturing), and four more groups representing the traditional four continents: Africa, the Americas, Asia and Europe at the four corners, each continent-group including several ethnographic figures and a large animal: A camel for Africa, a bison for the Americas, an elephant for Asia and a bull for Europe.
 These groups represent something of a blend of traditional iconography for the continents personified, and an attempt to update them.